 Home appliances are one of the biggest areas where embedded systems are used.
 Everything from microwaves to washing machines is often operated with multiple different embedded systems controlling everything from how long a machine runs to the user interface and when alarms are triggered.
 By individually controlling a range of functions, the appliances are very reliable and also don’t require a huge amount of processing power to efficiently operate.

 A lot of home or corporate security systems use embedded systems to operate, allowing for relatively small and simple devices to be set up and manage the security of an entire building.
-These usually work by using several different systems to monitor different elements of security through sensors and then reporting back to the embedded system’s microcontroller that will activate an alarm if something is detected.
+The importance of embedded systems in security devices is critical, because it allows several different systems to monitor different elements of security through sensors and then report back to the embedded system’s microcontroller that will activate an alarm if something is detected.

 A lot of the electronic equipment and devices used in the military and defence industries rely on embedded systems to efficiently operate.
 Areas such as surveillance, communication, data acquisition and storage all involve embedded systems in the equipment, and there is also a large sector of the engineering industry dedicated to improving the security of embedded system software to protect the information handled by these systems.